protobufjs/protobuf.js/README.md

   ```

 * **Message.encode**(message: `Message|Object` [, writer: `Writer`]): `Writer`<br />
   is an automatically generated message specific encoder expecting a valid message or plain object.
-Note that this methods does not implicitly verify the message and that it's up to the user to make sure that the data can actually be encoded properly.
+Note that this method does not implicitly verify the message and that it's up to the user to make sure that the data can actually be encoded properly.

   ```js
   var buffer = AwesomeMessage.encode(message).finish();